webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 window.webxdc.selfName
 ```

 `selfName` is the nick or display name for the user
-which can be displayed in the user interface of the webxdc application.
+which the webxdc application may show in its user interface.

 ## selfAddr